lnlp/LMIC-node/README.md

 - **[mcci_lmic]**
   Contains MCCI LoRaWAN LMIC library specific settings.
-  MCCI LoRaWAN LMIC library is used for most boards except for boards with 8-bit AVR MCU.
+  MCCI LoRaWAN LMIC library is used for boards with 32-bit MCU.

 - **[classic_lmic]**
   Contains IBM LMIC framework library specific settings.
-  This is only used for boards with 8-bit AVR MCU.
+  IBM LMIC framework is used for boards with 8-bit AVR MCU.
+  These boards have less available memory and Classic LMIC uses less memory resources than MCCI LMIC.
+  It is not possible to use LMIC-node with MCCI LMIC on these boards due to insufficient memory.
+**Be aware that Classic LMIC is not fully LoRaWAN compliant and should not be used with ABP activation on The Things Network V3.
+IBM LMIC framework (Clasic LMIC) was recently deprecated and is not further maintained.**

 - **[env:_\<board-id\>_]**
   Board specific sections (called _Environments_ in PlatformIO terminology).
 E.g. [env:lolin32].
 A board specific section contains settings that are specific for one type of board.
 It contain settings like which LMIC library to use and program options like USE_SERIAL, USE_LED and USE_DISPLAY.